isc-projects/bind9/doc/notes/notes-9.16.4.rst

 New Features
 ~~~~~~~~~~~~

+-  Documentation was converted from DocBook to reStructuredText.
+The
+   BIND 9 ARM is now generated using Sphinx and published on `Read the
+   Docs`_.
+Release notes are no longer available as a separate document
+   accompanying a release.
+[GL #83]

 -  ``named`` and ``named-checkzone`` now reject master zones that
    have a DS RRset at the zone apex.
 Attempts to add DS records
    at the zone apex via UPDATE will be logged but otherwise ignored.